iknowjason/PurpleCloud/docs/overview.md

 Create an Active Directory on-premise environment simulated with Azure VMs.
 This script is used to generate a more traditional infrastructure range.
 It can create an Active Directory Domain Services range, generating as many AD users as you wish.
 It also supports many other features such as Domain Join of Windows 10 systems, in addition to a SIEM instrumented with Sysmon.

 ### sentinel.py
-Create an Azure Sentinel deployment configured in a log analytics workspace.
+Create a Microsoft Sentinel deployment configured in a log analytics workspace.
 Optionally configure Windows 10 to ship security and Sysmon logs to Sentinel.
 Optionally configure an Active Diretory environment with Domain Join.

 ### storage.py
 Create some Azure storage resources, including a storage account, containers, blobs, file shares with files, key vault with secrets, keys, and certificate.